jondashkyle/mediaSize/readme.md

 ## Testing

-You can do a quick test by running `npm run watch`.
+You can do a quick test by running `npm run test`.
 You'll need Beefy for this, which you can install by running `npm install beefy -g`

 ## Options